 Distributors are a common option, but if you plan to sell your own unique brand, you will need to research medical uniform manufacturers.

-Clothing factories typically have a minimum order quantity (MOQ), meaning you must order at the minimum amount per designed item.
-So, for example, a medical scrub outfit could cost from $3 – $12 a piece with a MOQ ranging from 100 – 3,000 pieces or more.
+Clothing factories typically have a minimum order quantity (MOQ), meaning you must order the minimum amount per designed item.
+So, for example, a medical scrub outfit could cost from $8 – $12 a piece with a MOQ ranging from 100 – 3,000 pieces or more.
+A distributor will allow for lower quantity ordering, but with higher prices.

-Let’s assume you place an order with a factory for 200 pieces at $5 each; then, the minimum order would cost you $1,000.
+As you are starting a retail storefront reselling scrubs, let’s assume you place an order with a distributor for 200 pieces at $15 each; then, the minimum order would cost you $3,000.

 Materials are another cost to consider.
 Sometimes the material costs are included in the factory MOQ quote, but it is always good to check whether the fabric is included.
 Otherwise, your expenses increase quite a bit without the fabric and materials included.